antonioleal/myslackbuilds/README.md

 - Version: 3.22.6
 - Homepage: https://github.com/jdum/odfdo
 - Code repository:
+## ardour-harvid-bin (ardour video tools)
+ If Ardour is compiled from source, or installed from a 3rd party repository, three additional tools will need to be installed manually, which are used by Ardour to provide video features and allow direct export your session to mp3.

+- Category: multimedia
+- Version: 0.9.1
 ## MuseScore (WYSIWYG Music Score Typesetter)
  MuseScore aka "MuseScore Studio" is a free cross platform WYSIWYG music notation program licensed under GNU GPL.